 Tip 2.
 Practice lunch in the lunchbox.

-Having prepared a few lunches in the lunchbox that you intend to send to school is a great idea to check how your child navigates opening and closing the different compartments.
+Prepare a few lunches in the lunchbox that you intend to send to school can be a great idea to check how your child navigates opening and closing the different compartments.
 It builds confidence and allows them to enjoy their lunchtimes more easily.

 Tip 3.
 Label Everything